Crisis Management Lecturer

 I AM: Lecturer in Crisis Management

 After studying chemistry, Frank Spahlholz decided to turn his hobby into a career and become a fire service officer.
-In 2022 he completed his preparatory service and has since worked as a fire counselor and firefighting lecturer in the field of crisis management and civil protection.
+In 2022, he completed his preparatory service and has since worked as a fire officer and fire service lecturer in the field of crisis management and disaster protection.

 Why did you choose your specialty?
 What attracted you to it?